Corporate Services Contact Us

 What is the need for statutory compliance?

-India has a history of bonded labour, their exploitation, etc. To curb such wrongful acts, the government has time and again brought a list of statutory compliances for companies in India.
+India has a history of bonded labour, exploitation, etc. To curb such wrongful acts, the government has time and again brought a list of statutory compliances for companies in India.
 The goal on the part of the company is to keep up with all labour regulation compliance in India for employee welfare.
 A statutory compliance list is also important for the business operations in which the company is involved and the welfare of its customers.
 Non-compliance with the list of statutory compliances for companies in India may result in a lot of unnecessary penalties and financial losses.
-It also affects the customer fidelity and business integrity.
+It also affects customer fidelity and business integrity.

-Benefits of Regulatory Compliance of Company
+Benefits of Regulatory Compliance of a Company

-If so much trouble is being taken up in the name of regulatory compliance, there has to be some fruit as well which has been depicted below:
+If so much trouble is being taken up in the name of regulatory compliance, there has to be some fruit as well, which has been depicted below:

 • Fair treatment of employees

-• Fair payment for the work done and accordingly fair wages
+• Fair payment for the work done, and accordingly fair wages

 • Helps the company avoid penalties due to timely payments